shitingyu083/Genomic-Insights-into-Convergent-Evolution-Across-the-Seawater-Freshwater-Boundary-in-Bivalves/README.md

-# Nature Code Submission R Workflow
+# Code Submission R Workflow

 This directory contains a reproducible R workflow for the manuscript analyses associated with freshwater colonization in bivalves.
 It is designed for submission as Supplementary Software or for archiving with a DOI.